mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 date: 2022-06-09T08:33:40-04:00
 ---

-We .
-It always felt like the end was just a few weeks away.

-TODO: Before and after photos

-In the end, the project took eight months and $46k to complete.

-And I'm not just blowing $46k wherever.
-My total revenue last year was XX, and my profit was only XX, so $46k is a lot of money to me.

-I don't want to name them, so I'll just call them WebAgency.
-And this is not a long complaint letter about WebAgency.
-From my perspective, WebAgency is likely a good fit for a lot of clients.
-I don't think they were trying to take advantage of me.
-I think WebAgency acted in good faith, but the project went awry because I didn't have experience working with an agency, and they didn't have experience working with a small software company.
+I created my company's site when I first launched the business.
+It was meant to be a placeholder until I hired a real designer to make a decent site.
+A year later, my business was earning $XXk/month in revenue, and the website still looked like it was advertising someone's hobby project.

+TODO: Initial screenshot

+My company was still small and bootstrapped, so I budgeted $10-15k over two or three months for a redesign.
+I wasn't aiming for the world's most awe-inspiring e-commerce site, just a less embarrassing one than I had.
+Here's the final result:

+TODO: Final screenshot

+Except it didn't take $10k and two months.
+It took $46k, eight months, and massive stress.
+Now that it's over, I'm revisiting what happened and what mistakes I made hiring a web design agency so that you don't fall into the same trap.

-## Not my first rodeo
+## My first agency hire

+If you're assuming that I'm an idiot who let a design agency take advantage of them, it's worth noting that this is not my first rodeo.
+I definitely made mistakes in this project, but this was not my first time hiring outside help for a project.

-So, it's possible I'm an idiot, but I did have experience.
-I've hired dozens of freelancers, including designers and developers.
-I've never hired an agency for my own business, but I worked with web design agencies when I was at Google.
+I've hired dozens of freelancers, including developers, artists, writers, and editors.
+I've never hired an agency, but I've worked with web design agencies at previous jobs.

-I've hired before.
-I've hired many freelancers in the past ten years.
-I haven't hired many agencies, but I did have some experience working with web design agencies when I was at Google, so I wasn't just coming into this completely cold.
+I don't think the agency I worked with on this project was evil or deceptive.
+They seemed like they made a good-faith effort to deliver the results I wanted, but we were just mismatched.
+I didn't have enough experience hiring agencies, and they didn't have enough experience working for a bootstrapped software developer.

+I'm not trying to shame the agency who did this project, so I'll just call them "WebAgency."

 ## How it started

-The TinyPilot website had always been an afterthought.
-It was fine, but it looked like I sold a hobby project instead of a hardware device that professionals would use.

-I decided it was finally time to fix that, so I started looking for web designers who could help.
-I interviewed three individual freelancers who quoted me costs of $XX to $XXk for the redesign.
+At the start of this process, I started looking for agencies.
+The problem with being a bootstrapped founder is that if you can find them by Googling "web design agency," they're about 10x too expensive for you.
+So it's hard to find people that match your size.
+I asked for recommendations and searched on sites like Indie Hackers and Hacker News.

+I interviewed four freelancers and one agency.
+WebAgency immediately stood out as the best.
+Their portfolio showed a variety of styles that they executed well, and they had lots of different expertise in-house, so they could do design, development, animations, and 3D images if I needed them.

-When I spoke to the CEO of WebAgency, he said I should hold off on the redesign and just do a rebranding.
-WebAgency would make a new logo, color scheme, and font choices.
-And then I could measure whether that had results.
-And I could bring that branding to a marketing agency.
+What's more, WebAgency's CEO suggested I reduce the project scope.
+He said that instead of a full-blown redesign, I should just start with a rebranding.
+WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
+From there, I could measure results, and the solid branding would let me start working with digital marketing agencies.
 That sounded smart!

 WebAgency's CEO estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
 So, $5-7k for new logo and branding felt reasonable to me.
-If the rebrand improved TinyPilot's sales, I could hire WebAgency on retainer and have them continue their design work.
+If the rebrand improved TinyPilot's sales, I could start a monthly retainer with WebAgency and have them continue their design work.

-WebAgency was the most expensive of the agencies I spoke to, but they also seemed the most competent.
-I appreciated that they suggested a smaller scope, and they had the most impressive website and portfolio.

 WebAgency's CEO did warn me that I was smaller than most of their clients.
 He said that they have long-term retainer agreements with most of their clients.
 But he said that this project was so small that we could do it hourly, but there was a possibility that they'd have to pause my work if a retainer client needed more time.